laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

    class myTests(TestCaseGui):

       def testOne(self):
-         self.assertEqual(sorted(extra), sorted({"Black": "White", 14.9: 0, "milkshake": 390, 29: []}), "The dictionary was not set up correctly.")
+         self.assertEqual(sorted(extra), sorted({"Black": "White", 14.9: 0, "milkshake": 390, 29: []}), "Checking whether extra has the right keys.")
-         self.assertEqual(sorted(extra.values()), sorted(["White", 0, 390, []]), "The values of your dictionary do not match what is expected.")
+         self.assertEqual(sorted(extra.values()), sorted(["White", 0, 390, []]), "Checking whether extra has the right values.")

    myTests().main()

-.. mchoicemf:: pwaiver_mc_12
+.. mchoice:: pwaiver_mc_12
    :answer_a: the last value
    :answer_b: the last key
-   :answer_c: the values
+   :answer_c: all the values
-   :answer_d: the keys
+   :answer_d: all the keys
    :answer_e: the word item
-   :feedback_a: This will print out all of the keys, not one value.
-If we wanted to print out the 'last' value, we would have had to use the key that was associated with it to access the value and it would not have occured in the for loop.
+   :feedback_a: This will print out all of the keys, not just a single value.
-   :feedback_b: This will print out all of the keys.
-If we wanted to print out the 'last' one just once, we wouldn't have put the print item statement in the for loop.
+   :feedback_b: This will print out all of the keys, not just the last one, because the print statement is indented as part of the for loop.
-   :feedback_c: Item refers to the keys in the dictionary.
-If we wanted to print the values, then we would have needed to use the keys to access the values.
+   :feedback_c: Iteration on a dictionary is implicitly iteration on the keys, not the values.
-   :feedback_d: Item refers to the keys in the dictionary.
+   :feedback_d: item refers to a different key in the dictionary on each iteration.
-   :feedback_e: Item is not a string this case, it is a variable that refers to the keys in the dictionary.
+   :feedback_e: item is not a string this case; it is a variable that refers to the keys in the dictionary.
    :correct: d

-   What part of a dictionary is printed out at the end of the following statements?
+   What part of a dictionary is printed out by the following statements?

    .. sourcecode:: python